Elendil: Biography

-Elendil was born in Númenor, son of Amandil, Lord of Andúnië and leader of the "Faithful" (those who remained loyal to the Valar), who maintained a strong friendship with the Elves and preserved the old ways against the practices of king Ar-Pharazôn and Sauron.
+Elendil was born in Númenor, son of Amandil, Lord of Andúnië and leader of the "Faithful" (those who remained loyal to the Valar), who maintained a strong friendship with the Elves and preserved the old ways against the practices of King Ar-Pharazôn and Sauron.
 His father Amandil had been a great admiral of the Númenórean fleet and a close friend to Ar-Pharazôn in their youth, but as Sauron's influence grew, he resorted to doing what their ancestor Eärendil had done: sailing to Valinor and asking for the pardon of the Valar.
 Amandil was never heard of again, but on his urging, Elendil, his sons Isildur and Anárion, and their supporters fled the downfall of Númenor at the end of the Second Age, escaping to Middle-earth in nine ships.
 Elendil landed in Lindon, where he was befriended by Gil-galad, the Elven King.
 The waves carried Isildur and Anárion south to the Bay of Belfalas and the mouth of the River Anduin.
 With them the leaders took the palantíri, the "Seeing Stones" that were given to the Lords of Andúnië by the Elves of Tol Eressëa, and a seedling of Nimloth, the White Tree of Númenor.

 Unfinished Tales states that, upon landing in Middle-earth, Elendil proclaimed in Quenya: Et Eärello Endorenna utúlien.
 Sinome maruvan ar Hildinyar tenn' Ambar-metta!
 "Out of the Great Sea to Middle-earth I am come.
 In this place will I abide, and my heirs, unto the ending of the world."
 His heir and 40th generation descendant in father-to-son line Aragorn spoke these traditional words again when he took up the crown of Gondor in The Return of the King.

 Elendil founded the northern realm of Arnor and its capital city of Annúminas.
 His sons founded the southern realm of Gondor; Anárion founded the city of Minas Anor (later Minas Tirith) in Anórien, and Isildur founded Minas Ithil (later Minas Morgul) in Ithilien.
 Elendil was the High King, ruling directly over Arnor and indirectly over Gondor, via its King.

 As explained in The Fellowship of the Ring, Sauron eventually returned to Middle-earth, establishing a stronghold in Mordor, which was next to Gondor.
 He attacked, seizing Minas Ithil.
 Isildur fled north to his father, leaving Anárion in charge of Gondor.
 Elendil and Isildur returned south, together with Gil-galad and their combined armies, in the Last Alliance of Elves and Men.
 They defeated Sauron in the Battle of Dagorlad, and laid siege to his stronghold of Barad-dûr.
 During this long siege Anárion was killed.
-Finally, Sauron came out personally to do battle.
+Finally, Sauron came out in person to do battle.
 Gil-galad and Elendil fought him, but both were killed, and Elendil's sword was broken beneath him.
 Isildur used his father's broken sword to cut the One Ring from Sauron's hand.